Please click "Continue" or you will be logged out.

 How do you know that I'm signing in from my own computer?

-When you initially login to the The Gifford State Bank website using
+When you initially login to The Gifford State Bank website using

 the MultiKey service, a secure cookie is saved on your computer.
-When you login from the same
+When you login from the same computer again, the

 Can I access Internet Banking from multiple computers?